 It is debatable whether land is actually a natural resource.
 Food, air and water are not seen as resources but as the very essentials of life; land is just as essential.
 Perhaps resources may be considered as necessary for civilised life, but not life itself; human beings existed and flourished, however primitively, before the discovery of minerals, coal or oil.
-However for the purpose of this article land is considered as a natural resource, if not the most fundamental of all resources.
-The questions raised here are about the control or ownership of these resources, and who should receive the benefit?
+However for the purpose of this essay land is considered as a natural resource if not the most fundamental of all resources. (see item 17, Definitions), The questions raised here are about the control or ownership of these resources, and who should receive the benefit?

-If ownership of a natural resource is to be allowed, then the benefits derived may be equally claimed by all human being on the planet, who could be seen as the collective owners.
+The basic principles that govern land value taxation may be applied equally to all natural resources.
+As all natural resources are a gift of nature, they cannot be owned, not even by governments or nations1.
+Public custodianship may be accepted by general consent as a practical administrative necessity, but a wise government would be careful to distinguish this from ownership.2 If ownership of a natural resource is to be allowed, then the benefits derived may be equally claimed by all human beings on the planet, who could be seen as the collective beneficiaries.
 This of course raises the issue of practicality – or the impracticality of determining such an equal shareholding.
-This problem has been resolved historically by the convention of accepting that each nation (or tribe) may claim ownership of those resources over which it has territorial control, so natural forests, minerals, water, oil or fish in the sea are allowed to be claimed by general unwritten consent amongst all nations (4).
+This problem has been resolved historically by the convention of accepting that each nation (or tribe) may claim ownership of those resources over which it has territorial control, so natural forests, minerals, water, oil or fish in the sea are allowed to be claimed by mutual unwritten consent amongst all nations.
 Fishing of the open seas beyond territorial limits has always been seen as open to all, inside these limits disputes are commonplace.
 This dispensation has obtained throughout history (despite periods of warfare) but is now coming under some strain with the exponential growth of world population, the rise of international corporations and the phenomenon of globalisation.
-Claims for the ownership of natural resources are now put forward by private companies, on the strength of their new control, not of territory, but over the economy of the erstwhile owner; the private economies of corporations are now often greater than those of the host country, so they are able to dictate the terms of gaining access to resources.
+Claims for the ownership of natural resources are now put forward by private companies on the strength of their new control, not of territory, but over the economy of the erstwhile owner; the private economies of corporations are now often greater than those of the host country, so they are able to dictate the terms of gaining access to resources.
 These developments have given rise to a new awareness of the value of the world’s natural resources and the issue of ownership.

-(2).
-It is suggested that private ownership is only legitimate where it is related to productive effort (work).
-Refer to Related Essays: – ‘Work, Gift and Theft’.
+(1).
+I suggest that private ownership is only legitimate where it is related to work: refer to Related Essays: – ‘Work, Gift and Theft’.